AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ### crontab

-Adobe Commerce added an auto-crons configuration option to all Pro projects to support self-service cron configuration on Staging and Production environments using the `.magento.app.yaml` file.
+Adobe Commerce added an auto-crons configuration option only to Pro projects to support self-service cron configuration on Staging and Production environments using the `.magento.app.yaml` file.
 If this option is enabled, you can use `crontab` to review the cron configuration.
+This is not available with Starter projects.

 Although you can use crontab to review configuration on Pro projects, Adobe Commerce does not use crontab to run cron jobs for sites deployed on our cloud infrastructure.